STF1998/Desk20/report/systemImplementation.md

 3. FB will return the ClientID number and Client Secret number.
 Enter the numbers into the PassportJS code when requested.
 4. Follow the step-by-step guide on FB authentication using PassportJS in PassportJS' documentation[http://www.passportjs.org/docs/facebook/].

 When the login button in our application is clicked, the application will redirect the user to FB and asks the user to authenticate.
 Upon successful authentication, FB asks the user whether the they agree to share the requested data with the application.
-The details of this data are shown in a confirmation pop-up (shown in Figure x).
+The details of this data are shown in a confirmation pop-up.
 If the login is not successful or the user does not agree to share their data, the user will be redirected back to our application’s login page.

 The FB permission type in our code, determines the type of data that FB’s API will return to our application.
 Flocus only uses the "user_friends" permission, which means that FB will return an array consisting of all of the user’s friends.
 This also grants permission to the application.
 Additionally, there are types of data that do not require a permission to be returned.
 These include; user’s name, user’s UID (FB’s user unique id), user’s profile picture (in the form of link), and the authentication token.
 Amazingly, PassportJS provides a function called “isAuthenticated()”, which returns true if the user is already authenticated and the session is still alive.
 It will return false if the user is not authenticated or the session is expired.
 Therefore, in our application we do not have to worry about authentication tokens because we always call the “isAuthenticated()” method before letting the user access data from our database.